 How to Get to Acadia National Park and Bar Harbor

-Since we live in the northeast, we piled into the car and drove to Acadia NP.
-However, for those who are flying to Acadia National Park, Portland International is where you’d fly into and Portland, Maine to Bar Harbor is about 3 ½ hours.
-The island has its own tiny airport with daily connections to Boston.
+Since we live in the northeast, we piled into the car and drove to Acadia National Park.
+However, for those who are flying to Acadia National Park, Portland International is where you’d fly into.
+The drive from Portland, Maine to Bar Harbor is about 3 ½ hours.
+Mt.
+Desert Island has its own tiny airport with daily connections to Boston.

 Don’t stress about flying with a baby, we have all the travel tips for flying with a baby!

-A trip to Acadia National Park is best done with a car – there are just so many great places to pull over and lots of other small towns to visit nearby, so I would recommend renting a car for visiting Acadia National Park and Bar Harbor.
+A trip to Acadia National Park with kids is best done with a car – there are just so many great places to pull over and lots of other small towns to visit nearby.
+I would highly recommend renting a car for your Acadia National Park family vacation.

-Getting Around Acadia NP and Bar Harbor with a Baby or Toddler
+Getting Around Acadia National Park with a Baby or Toddler

-Once you are settled in the town and traveling within Acadia NP, there is a free Island Explorer Shuttle Bus, so you can set the car aside for part of a day or a couple days if you need a break from driving.
-Plus, Acadia National Park parking can be tough to find at popular spots during the high season, so the bus takes that stress away.
+Once you are settled in the town and traveling within Acadia National Park, there is a free Island Explorer Shuttle Bus, so you can set the car aside if you need a break from driving.
+Plus, Acadia National Park parking can be tough to find at popular spots during the high season, so the Island Explorer shuttle bus takes that stress away.
 All buses come equipped with bike racks, too.

 While in Bar Harbor, parking requires payment.
 You can download ParkMobile or use your credit card.